 The engine was quickly set up on Cortland Avenue behind the towering Jack & Jill Slide.
 Dicky Blaney grabbed a booster line from the truck and handed it to a bystander, telling him to keep it aimed into the fire hole.
 Now Engine No. 1 roared in, a 1948 American LaFrance pumper driven by engineer Phil LaPorte, setting up on Old Orchard Street at the hydrant located in front of the pier carousel.
 The call men soon realized the rapidly escalating fire could not be contained and were forced to retreat as the White Way area quickly became engulfed, flames shooting outward like a giant blowtorch.

 Aiming to protect the Cortland Street buildings, Dan Blaney, Robert Murphy and Arthur Guerin set up a 2½ inch line drawing water from Engine No. 2.
 Another alarm was put out to neighboring communities with Engine No. 4 from Scarborough being the first to arrive from East Grand Avenue.
-The 100 foot aerial ladder truck was set up by Woolf's gift shop on the corner of East Grand and Old Orchard Street and was able to save the White Hall building, stopping a firepath that could have traveled the length of Old Orchard Street.
+The 100 foot aerial ladder truck was set up by Woolf's gift shop on the corner of East Grand and Old Orchard Street and was able to save the White Hall building, stopping a firepath that could have proceeded back along the entire length of Old Orchard Street.
 Atop the ladder, call man Eddie Kinsman manned the nozzle and ate smoke before turning to safeguard the cavernous Palace Playland pavilion across the street.

 Engine No. 2 now moved to the front of the burning Ark, connecting a suction line to the nearby hydrant.
 So intense was the heat that the truck's paint soon began to blister.
 A frantic order was given: "Knock off that suction line and get the hell out of there!"
-Call man Richard McKee struggled to remove the line until a curtain of darkness fell around his eyes as the visor of his helmet began to melt.
+Call man Richard McKee struggled to remove the line when a curtain of darkness fell over his eyes as the visor of his helmet began to melt.
 Dicky Blaney and Charlie Hanson rushed over and helped break the line in time to back the engine out of harm's way.

 Emergency crews stayed until 1 am, drinking coffee from the Red Cross truck.
 After a few hours of sleep, they returned the next morning to survey the ruins.
 State Fire Marshall Lawrence Dolby and county fire inspectors were on the scene conducting the investigation.
 Found lying in the charred rubble of the Moon Ride was the fuse panel with a penny stuck in one of the receptacles.
-Ride employees admitted to the dangerous practice - that it was easier than repeatedly replacing the blown fuse or tracking down the cause.
+Ride employees admitted to the dangerous practice - that it was easier than repeatedly replacing the blown fuse or tracking down the short circuit.

-Although the fire cost the resort its most enduring landmarks, Noah's Ark and the pier carousel, there was thankfully no loss of life or serious injury - including the mules in the Coal Mine which were led away to safety.
+Although the fire cost the resort its most enduring landmarks, Noah's Ark and the pier carousel, there was thankfully no loss of life or serious injury - including the mules in the Coal Mine which had been led away to safety.
 After the conclusion of the inspections, Rocco Aceto could be seen steering a bulldozer through the debris.